 The poststructuralist approach to signs differentiates from Saussure’s theory in a number of fundamental ways.
 Poststructuralism takes from the Saussurean sign-system that individual signs do not have intrinsic meanings, rather they acquire meaning through their relationship to other signs within a sign-system.
 However, Derrida postulates that the Saussurean approach does not account for the “plurality of meaning or changes of meaning” over time.
 For example, the Saussurean approach cannot explain why the signifier “woman” can have conflicting meanings which change over time (Weedon 1997).
 The poststructuralist methodology instead emphasises that signifiers operate in a discursive context; that is, the meaning of the signifiers is dependent on the discourse in which it is presented.

 The signifier is separated into two categories: the denotation or the connotation.
 Denotation is the literal definition of the words, whilst the connotation is the non-literal association the word evokes within the reader.
 Upon applying this semiotic approach to “La Belle Dame Sans Merci”, I was able to unearth a number of signs that constructed meaning in the poem.
-The woman is described as “wild”, “strange” and as a “faery’s child” These emotive words act as signifiers, with the signified denotation being that of a mysterious, mystical creature.
+The woman is described as “wild”, “strange” and as a “faery’s child”.
+These emotive words act as signifiers, with the signified denotation being that of a mysterious, mystical creature.
 The signified connotation is that of an untameable mistress who is both devious and destructive.

 The theory of myth is closely associated with semiotics, which is vital in unpacking the ideology of any text.
 Barthes (1957 as cited in King et. al.) describes myths as “certain stories and images (that) shape our perception of reality”.
 These myths are “omnipresent signs which impose upon us the belief that something simply goes without saying.”(Hourihan 1997) Additionally, Moon (1992) describes the “mythic level of meaning in a text” as a “pre-packaged set of beliefs and practices that seems natural and obvious to members of a culture”.
 These myths rely on the use of combinations of signs to invite readers to “activate or recognise the myth” (Hourihan 1997).
 Numerous sexist myths are evident in my base text.
 There is a strong mythological association attached to the idea of femininity.
 The poem constructs the myth that a socially acceptable woman should be submissive to male desire and should be passive in her dealings with men.
 These myths furthermore exemplify the sexist, patriarchal discourse presented in the poem, which the reader is encouraged to accept.